manuasir/singleton/README.md

 }
 ```

-Using the `tstl-singleton` is also easy, too.
-Create a `Singleton` instance with your custom *lazy constructor* and get the promised value thorugh the `Singleton.get()` method.
-The `Singleton.get()` method would construct the return value following below logics:
+Using the `tstl-singleton` is very easy as well.
+Create a `Singleton` instance with your custom *lazy constructor* and get the promised value through the `Singleton.get()` method.
+The `Singleton.get()` method would construct the return value following the logic below:

   - At the first time: calls the *lazy constructor* and returns the value.
   - At the *lazy construction*: returns the pre-constructed value.